Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+###Version 1.9.3

+* Added `switchInput` callback to the options; it replaces the default switching input code if added.
+* Fixed Navigation extension to not repeat keys.
+Fix for [issue #36](https://github.com/Mottie/Keyboard/issues/36).
+* Fixed Autocomplete extension to allow selecting an item on click.
+Fix for [issue #35](https://github.com/Mottie/Keyboard/issues/35).
+* Fixed key repeat problem reported in [issue #32](https://github.com/Mottie/Keyboard/issues/32).
+* The placeholder attribute in the preview window is no longer being removed.
+So, if the preview input loses focus, the placeholder message will return; but this will only work in broswers that support the HTML5 placeholder attribute.
+The plugin only adds this enhancement to the original input, if the browser doesn't support it.
+Requested by Attila.
+* Fixed the spacer key to now accept decimal numbers `{sp:1.3}`; previously only `{sp:1}` or `{sp:.5}` would work.
+Additionally, a new class name for these spacers was added - `ui-keyboard-spacer` with some css to prevent Opera from increasing the line-height of the row - reported by Attila, Thanks!
+* Opera should now also give the input/textarea focus when the keyboard opens.
+Reported by Attila.
+* Main demo page will now dynamically adjust in width, except in older IE.

 ###Version 1.9.2

 * Added "ui-keyboard-input-current" to the input that has a keyboard open - useful for highlighting the input when `usePreview` is `false`.